 As it has been said before in the knowledge economy firms alone are unable to create wealth.
-They need to be part of a suitable micro cluster, cluster, region or nation where innovation is considered a key competitiveness factor and where knowledge and learning capabilities and capabilities, and learning skills technical infrastructure, networking capacity, values systems and attitudes) are the main ingredients that conduce to innovation systems and innovation processes.
-That means that governments should play a role, not only in providing macroeconomic stability, adequate incentives, and the technology and financial infrastructure for firms to compete, but also in promoting the types of linkages (across the triple helix of industry, government and universities) and institutions and a collaborative trustbased innovative culture, that are the sine qua non conditions for a sustainable economic development.
+They need to be part of a suitable micro cluster, cluster, region or nation where innovation is considered a key competitiveness factor and where knowledge and learning capabilities (i.e. technical and learning skills and knowledge infrastructure, networking capacity, capabilities, values systems and attitudes) are the main ingredients that conduce to innovation systems and innovation processes.
+That means that governments should play a role, not only in providing adequate incentives, macroeconomic stability. technology and financial infrastructure for firms to compete, but also in promoting the types of linkages (across the triple helix of industry, government and universities) and institutions and a collaborative trust-based innovative culture, that are the sine qua non conditions for a sustainable economic development.